taniietrinh/Benefits-With-Friends/Benefits-With-Friends_STD.md

 Actions/sample input data/expected outcomes:

 1. Leaves workplace name empty -
-2. Enters description of EB “Free tacos” - The system will display an error message saying workplace name is required
+2. Enters description of EB “Free tacos” -
+3. Clicks "Add" button - The system will display an error message saying the necessary information is required

 Postconditions: The EB won’t be added to the database or website until the necessary information is provided
 ****